AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/technicalSpecifications.md

 ## Software

-The software that our group want to develop is meant to help people that want to create a Rubik's cubes pixel art reduce their searching time for colors.
-It will take a full image where total pixels can be divided by 3 and name each 3 by 3 with a grid name (e.g. "G23").
-From that point, by selecting the grid name you want to check, the program will return an image of the face that will have to be at this address on the pixel art.
-If the image's size can"t be divided by 3, it will mean that the size is not right, and it should return an error written in the "lastest.log" file.

-The software should already have the image's path in the code as it is meant to be used by people with knowledge in software development.
+The project aims to develop a Python-based tool to simplify the creation of Rubik's Cube frescoes.
+The tool will analyze an input image, identifie the color information for each cube on the Rubik's Cube, and generate the corresponding output image.

+This solution will be open source and designed to be compatible with both macOS and Windows operating systems.

+It will develop in Python and relie on several libraries for image processing and graphical user interfaces.

+### Purpose

+The primary purpose of the Rubik's Cube Fresco Creation Tool is to convert an input image into a mosaic pattern that can be recreated on a Rubik's cube.
+Users can select a specific Rubik's cube face (e.g. G23) and generate the corresponding pattern for that face.

-The software should save the output image in the same folder as the input image and should be named "cube.png".
+The software should save the output image in the same folder as the input image and should be named `cube.png`.
-If a "cube.png" file already exists, it should be replaced by the new one.
+If a `cube.png` file already exists, it should be replaced by the new one.

+By selecting the grid name you want to check, the program will return an image of the face that will have to be at this address on the pixel art.

+If the image's size can"t be divided by 3, it will mean that the size is not right, and it should return an error written in the `lastest.log` file.

+### Key features

+#### Image Analysis

+The tool will support input images in various formats, and it can analyze the color of each pixel in the image.
+Need to check if the image dimensions are suitable for creating a Rubik's cube mosaic (i.e., divisible by 3).

+#### Pixel-to-Cube Mapping

+The tool will map each pixel in the input image to the corresponding location on the Rubik's cube face based on the user's selection.
+Users can specify the target Rubik's cube face using classic formats such as A1, B2, or C3.

+#### Visualization

+The software will provide a visual representation of the mosaic for the selected cube face.
+It generates a new image with the Rubik's cube colors and can rotate it to align with the cube's orientation.

+#### Graphical User Interface (GUI)

+The tool need to include a user-friendly GUI that will allow users to input their preferences and view the resulting mosaic.
+It features an input field for specifying the cube face, making it easy for users to select the desired face.

+#### Color Selection

+The GUI need to offer a color selection feature that allows users to choose the colors for each Rubik's cube face from a predefined palette.

+### Usage

+#### Image Input

+Users can provide an input image, and the tool will verify its dimensions for compatibility.

+#### Face Selection

+Users specify the target Rubik's cube face using classic formats (e.g., A1, B2, C3).

+#### Color Customization

+Users can customize the colors for each face using the GUI, allowing for creative and unique Rubik's cube mosaics.

+#### Mosaic Generation

+The tool processes the image and generates a mosaic pattern that corresponds to the selected cube face.

+#### Display

+Users will be allow to have a look on the the mosaic in the GUI, making it easy to assess and adjust the design as needed.

+### Limitations

+The software may have limitations related to image size and format, so users are encouraged to adhere to recommended image guidelines.
+Complex images with fine details may not translate perfectly to Rubik's cube mosaics, and some manual adjustments may be required.

+### System Requirements

+- Python Version
-The software will be written in [Python 3.10.11](https://www.python.org/downloads/release/python-31011/) and will be compatible Windows and MacOs.
+The software will be written in [Python 3.10.11](https://www.python.org/downloads/release/python-31011/)

+- Operating Systems
+The software will be compatible with macOS and Windows.

 As it was decided by the group, the software will be open source to allow other people or co-workers to speed-up their work.